alangrainger/share-note-self-hosted-backend/README.md

 # Share Note self-hosted PHP backend

+⚠️ **WARNING** ⚠️

+The API is not intended to be public facing.

+If you want a server that is accessible to the public, please just use [the normal Share Note service](https://note.sx/).

+## Installation

+### Server

 - `/api/` is the API backend.
 - `/public/` will be the location of uploaded files.

-## Installation

-### Server

 1. Copy `./api/env.cfg.example` to `./api/env.cfg`, and update with your specific configuration as follows: